Estimating customer impatience in a service system with unobserved balking: Introduction

 \subsection{Contributions}

 We proceed by detailing our paper's contributions.
 The focus is on developing estimators with provable performance guarantees.
 Notably, setting up our estimator is straightforward in the sense that it relies on a closed-form expression for the likelihood, and does not require any queueing-theoretic analysis.
-As a result, even for models for which performance analysis is involved (if possible at all), parameter inference can be done in a relatively direct manner.
+As a result, even for models for which stationary performance analysis is involved (or intractable), parameter inference can be done in a relatively direct manner.
 Our contributions relate to (i)~our estimator and its asymptotic properties, (ii)~results and experiments for specific patience-level distributions, and (iii)~extensions and ramifications.